Pleasant Prairie, Wisconsin: History

 The Pleasant Prairie area was the center of Native American activity in pre-pioneer Wisconsin.
 Some of the earliest traces of Native American life in Wisconsin have been found along State Highway 32 and State Highway 165, Barnes Creek, and in the Carol Beach area.

-These early Native American campsites were located along what was once the shoreline of Lake Michigan.
-Pleasant Prairie also saw pioneers arrive in Wisconsin on the Jambeau Trail (now known as Green Bay Road).
+The early Native American campsites were located along what was once the shoreline of Lake Michigan.
+Pleasant Prairie also saw pioneers arrive in Wisconsin on the Jambeau Trail, now known as Green Bay Road.
 In addition, several natural historic sites such as the Chiwaukee Prairie and the Kenosha Sand Dunes lie undisturbed in Pleasant Prairie.

 Settlement

 The area's first white settler was Horace Woodbridge, who arrived on June 4, 1833; Henry Miller arrived later that same month.
 Pleasant Prairie had its beginnings as a political entity in April 1842 when the first town meeting was held and the first election of town officials took place.
 The early town officials met in the Williams Congregational Church located at 93rd Street and Green Bay Road.
 Later the old church became the town hall.
 Pleasant Prairie originally was a town nearly 42 sqmi in size.

 Over the next 150 years, the city of Kenosha began to annex lands south of 60th Street and west from Lake Michigan.
 The town of Pleasant Prairie was slowly reduced in size as Kenosha grew.
 There were nine separate settlement areas in the town that in some cases became the starting point for significant growth.
 Some no longer exist.

 The original unincorporated community of Pleasant Prairie was located at 104th Avenue and Bain Station Road.